microsoft/perfview/README.md

 ### Tools Needed to Build PerfView

-The only tools you need to build PerfView are Visual Studio 2022 and the .NET Core SDK.
-The [Visual Studio 2022 Community Edition](https://www.visualstudio.com/vs/community/) can be downloaded *for free* and, along with the .NET Core SDK, has everything you need to fetch PerfView from GitHub, build and test it.
+The only tool you need to build PerfView is Visual Studio 2022.
+The [Visual Studio 2022 Community Edition](https://www.visualstudio.com/vs/community/) can be downloaded *for free* and has everything you need to fetch PerfView from GitHub, build and test it.
 We expect you to download Visual Studio 2022 Community Edition if you don't already have Visual Studio 2022.

-PerfView is mostly C# code, however there is a small amount of C++ code to implement some advanced features of PerfView (The ETWCLrProfiler dlls that allow PerfView to intercept the .NET Method calls; see .NET Call in the Collect dialog).
-If you downloaded the Visual Studio 2022 Community Edition, it does not install the C++ compilation tools by default and it also does not include the Windows 10 SDK by default.
-Thus when you install Visual Studio 2022 check the 'Desktop Development with C++' option and then look in the right pane to see the optional sub-components, and make sure the Windows 10 SDK is also checked (it typically is not).
-Installing the latest version should be OK.
-If you have already installed Visual Studio 2022, you can add these options by launching the Visual Studio Installer and modifying the installation.
-This will get you to the place where you can select the 'Desktop Development with C++' and the 'Windows 10 SDK' options.
+In your installation of Visual Studio, you need to ensure you have the following workloads and components installed:

+  * **.NET desktop development** workload with all default components.
+  * **Desktop development with C++** workload with all default components plus the latest Windows 10 SDK.
+    * The Windows 10 SDK is not enabled by default in this workload, so you will need to check the box for it to be installed.
+  * **MSVC v143 - VS 2022 C++ x64/x86 Spectre-mitigated libs (Latest)** component.
+    * This can be found under the 'Individual Components' tab.

+A `.vsconfig` file is included in the root of the repository that can be used to install the necessary components.
+When opening the solution in Visual Studio, it will prompt you to install any components that it thinks are missing from your installation.
+Alternatively, you can [import the `.vsconfig` in the Visual Studio Installer](https://learn.microsoft.com/en-us/visualstudio/install/import-export-installation-configurations?view=vs-2022#import-a-configuration).

-If you get any errors compiling the ETWClrProfiler* dlls, it is likely associated with getting this Win 10.0 SDK.
-See the troubleshooting sections below for more if you need it.
+If you get any errors compiling the ETWClrCompiler projects, it is likely because you either don't have the Windows 10 SDK installed, or you don't have the spectre-mitigated libs installed.
+Please refer to the [troubleshooting section](#information-for-build-troubleshooting) for more information.

 ### Cloning the PerfView GitHub Repository.